gabebw/law_of_demeter_violator/README.md

 # Law Of Demeter Violator

-`user.name` is for sissies who think patterns are cool.
+`user.name` is for jerks who think patterns are cool.
 You and me, we know that the Gang of Four were [communists](http://en.wikipedia.org/wiki/Gang_of_four).
 Let's do `user.name.name` instead.